Louise Harrington, PhD and MA SOAS, University of London, BA Trinity College Dublin

 About

-I'm an assistant professor in postcolonial studies and contemporary literatures with an emphasis on South Asia, Ireland and Palestine.
-My research lies at the intersection of cultural & literary studies and ethno-religio-national conflict & peace studies.
-In the context of Northern Ireland, Israel/Palestine and South Asia I am interested in exploring border poetics and border aesthetics in a comparative framework.
+I'm an assistant professor in postcolonial studies and contemporary literatures with an emphasis on South Asia, Ireland and Northern Ireland, and Palestine and Israel.
+My research interests lie at the intersection of cultural & literary studies, critical border studies, and conflict & peace studies.

-My current book project on these three regions takes up aspects of critical border studies and geocriticism to examine how literary and cinematic mediations of 20th century partitions map spaces of conflict and their legacies.
-I am also leading SSHRC-funded multidisciplinary research that studies how literature as a form of cultural peace work serves an essential function in mobilizing creative modes of peacebuilding, called 'Cultural Peace Work in "Post-Conflict" Northern Ireland'.
+My current book project takes up aspects of critical border studies and geocriticism to examine how literary and cinematic mediations of 20th century partitions map spaces of conflict and their legacies.
+I am also leading SSHRC-funded multidisciplinary research that studies how a variety of cultural forms serve an essential function in mobilizing creative modes of peacebuilding, called 'Cultural Peace Work in "Post-Conflict" Northern Ireland'.
 Another project examines the intersections between critical border studies and postcolonial and decolonial literary studies.
+A third considers the role of humour in writing conflict and peace.

-I have previously published on topics including the railway in Indian literary imagination; narratology and the Partition of Bengal; South Asian Irish cultural production; Bengali and Bangladeshi resistance writing; the militant body in Northern Ireland and Palestine; and the anxiety of post-partition Irishness.
+I have previously published on topics including the railway in Indian literary imagination; narratology and the Partition of Bengal; South Asian Irish cultural production; Bengali and Bangladeshi resistance writing; the militant body in Northern Ireland and Palestine; the anxiety of post-partition Irishness; and Kurdish cultural identity in literature, music and film.

 Research